aaspeel/aaspeel.github.io/_pages/phd_thesis.md

 ### Self-triggered particle filter

 To design a self-triggered particle filter, we used a receding horizon approach.
 First, all measurement times are selected offline using our time-triggered particle filter.
 Then, only the first measurement is acquired, and the remaining measurement times are re-optimized by taking into account the already received measurements.
-This process is repeated until the measurement budget $N$ is reached.
+This process is repeated until the measurement budget \\(N\\) is reached.

 * <u>Challenge:</u> Receding horizon approaches require online (i.e., real-time) computations, which can become infeasible in practice due to computational limitations.<br>
 <u>Solution:</u> To mitigate the computational burden, we employed warm-start techniques, parallelization, and problem-specific decomposition strategies, achieving a significant reduction in computation time.